gradle/gradle/design-docs/managed-component-model.md

 Effectively the same treatment that the component spec container received.

+Implementation should refactor `ComponentModelBasePlugin` and `NativeBinariesTestPlugin` so that this behaviour is reused for the test suite container and not duplicated.

 # Feature 2: Configuration of key parts of the software model is deferred until required

 This feature changes the software model to introduce 'managed map' types instead of `DomainObjectSet`.